The Travel Don’ts of Sao Paulo

 Watch: Safety Advice for Traveling in Brazil

-Sao Paulo Tourism Don’t #5: Don’t Expect a Beach
+Don’t Expect a Beach

 Brazil is famous for amazing beaches, but Sao Paulo is not on the beach.
 The culture of Sao Paulo is very different from the natural beauty and beach culture of other areas of Brazil.
 Visiting Sao Paulo is all about culture, shopping, eating, museums, gardens and other urban adventures.

-Sao Paulo Tourism Don’t #6: Don’t Forget to Download Uber
+Don’t Forget to Download Uber and WhatsApp

 Taxis can be a bit crazy, so Uber is the best way to get around.
 Even the locals will tell you to use it when you need to get around Sao Paulo.
+WhatsApp is also widely used for communicating, and many Uber drivers will use it to reach you.

 Don’t let these “don’ts” scare you off.
 Sao Paulo is a fantastic vacation destination.
 The people, the culture and the food are all great.
 If you’ve been to Sao Paulo, feel free to add more “don’ts” in the comments below!